 Finish the two sides of each sleeve separately.
 You can use a serger, zig-zag stitch, or pinking shears.

-With right sides together and matching notches, pin and sew the sleeves to the kimono.
+With right sides together and matching notches, pin and sew the sleeves to the robe.
 This can be a bit tricky to navigate, but if you have your notches marked, you will get through it!
 Start by matching the center notch to the shoulder seam.

 Fill in the space between the notches with as many pins as you need to feel comfortable.